melindwang/melindwang.github.io/about.md

 permalink: /
 ---

 I am a Senior Research Assistant at the Federal Reserve Board of Governors.
+I graduated from the University of Southern California with a bachelors in Economics & Mathematics.

-My research interests include public finance and urban economics.
-I graduated from the University of Southern California.
+My current research interests include affordable housing and place based policy effectiveness.
+My fields of study are public finance and urban economics.